 In an attempt to retroactively organize my writing:

 Chapter 1 of my blog is a first-hand experience of a fully-immersive study abroad, and also the experiences of a first-time traveler and language-learner.

 Chapter 2 is the account of an American college student putting the pieces together of a new worldview, after having the old one shattered by living in a different culture.

 Chapter 3 is a story of post-grad disorientation, except even better because there’s backpacking and traveling mishaps and pretty pictures of Europe and Morocco involved.

 Chapters 4 is about me gradually hopping my way home and serving as an AmeriCorps member to help people culturally adjust to my own country.

-Chapter 5 is growing roots and learning to commit as I’m starting down a specific career path to become an ASL interpreter with intent and purpose.
+Chapter 5 is growing roots and learning to commit as I’m starting down a specific career path to become a freelance writer and ASL interpreter with intent and purpose.